vcl/vcl/modules/divider/README.md

 [vertical examples](/demo/example-vertical.html)

-The vertically aligned variant requires the height to be set explicitly on the `vclDivider` element.
+The vertically aligned variant requires the height to be set explicitly on the `divider` element.

 ## Classes

-- `vclDivider`
+- `divider`
-- `vclDividerHeading`
+- `divider-heading`
-- `vclDividerElement`: Container class for elements of a divider like a label.
+- `divider-element`: Container class for elements of a divider like a label.

 ## Modifiers

-### For `vclDivider`
+### For `divider`

-- `vclDividerHorizontal`: Required when a label is used and horizontally aligned.
+- `divider-horizontal`: Required when a label is used and horizontally aligned.
-- `vclDividerVertical`: Required when a label is used and vertically aligned.
+- `divider-vertical`: Required when a label is used and vertically aligned.
-- `vclDividerHeading`: Required when the divider is also a heading.
+- `divider-heading`: Required when the divider is also a heading.
 Disables the text-transformation to uppercase.

-### For `vclDividerElement`
+### For `divider-element`

- - `vclDividerBeginElement`: Left bound element in horizontal layout.
+ - `divider-begin-element`: Left bound element in horizontal layout.
- - `vclDividerEndElement`: Right bound element in horizontal layout.
+ - `divider-end-element`: Right bound element in horizontal layout.

 ## Variables